 Q2.
 What are the essential resources (materials, skills, equipment, time) required for this project?

 For this project we will need computing hardware like computers to process and analyze data.
 And software like GitHub and VScode to write our code and run it in there.
-The skills that are needed to get this project done are data analysis, programming languages such as python and Knowledge of computer vision techniques to track player and ball movements.
+The skills that are needed to get this project done are data analysis, programming languages such as python, and Knowledge of computer vision techniques to track player and ball movements.
 Time to develop and test the system is approximately 4 weeks.
 To ensure continuous improvement, we will regularly refine the system based on feedback and evolving requirements.

 Q3.
 What are the potential benefits of this project for the end-users?